 Patients whose cancer has spread to lymph nodes in the breast may have those and other lymph nodes removed.
 Further treatment is geared to the stage of the cancer — whether it has metastasized to other parts of the body — and other factors such as whether the tumor cells are driven to grow by estrogen and progesterone, and whether they overproduce the HER2 protein.
 Chemotherapy and/or therapies targeting specific molecular abnormalities in the tumor cells may be recommended.

 When the cancer underlying Paget disease of the breast is diagnosed at an early stage, as it commonly is, treatment is usually very effective, with about 90% of patients being cured.
 When the disease has had a chance to progress beyond this stage, success rates of treatment decline, underscoring the importance of having changes in the nipple examined by a physician at an early stage.

 About the Medical Reviewer

 Dr. Nakhlis received her medical degree from Rush Medical College in Chicago in 1996.
 She subsequently completed her residency in general surgery and her breast surgery fellowship at Northwestern University in Chicago.
-She is an attending physician in the Brigham and Women's Hospital and Faulkner Hospital in Boston Her clinical research interests are focused on lobular neoplasia, the use of breast MRI in breast cancer screening and diagnostic evaluation, and inflammatory breast cancer.
+She is an attending physician in the Brigham and Women's Hospital and Brigham and Women's Faulkner Hospital in Boston.
+Her clinical research interests are focused on lobular neoplasia and other premalignant proliferative breast lesions, and inflammatory breast cancer.